PACO-CPU/minimal-mistakes/_docs/023-test-tools.md

 $ make
 ```

-- Once you have build qemu, you can create an application using the approximate ALU (e.g. [Gaussian Blur](paco-cpu/docs/create-application/#3-approximate-alu-guide)) to be run in QEMU.
+- Once you have build QEMU, you can create an application using the approximate ALU (e.g. [Gaussian Blur](paco-cpu/docs/create-application/#3-approximate-alu-guide)) to be run in QEMU.
 Make sure you compile it with a linux compiler version of GCC.
 The program can be any [annotated](/paco-cpu/docs/annotate/) program using the approximate ALU. **Note:** You can use the glibc method common in any linux system, e.g. "printf" for I/O.

 - Set up your system and include Berkley boot loader (bbl), linux kernel and initrd(initial ram disk)
  along with your program.
 For more details how to build these components refer to [Developer Guide](/paco-cpu/docs/impl- doc.pdf#nameddest=sec:env-build-vm).
 A prebuild version of bbl, linux kernel, and initrd can be found here:[bbl](https://github.com/PACO-CPU/qemu/raw/master/images/bbl), [linux](https://github.com/PACO-CPU/qemu/raw/master/images/vmlinux), and [initrd](https://github.com/PACO-CPU/qemu/raw/master/images/rootfs.ext2).